Qwandy/Qwandy/README.md

 ⚡ I am a strong Python user with years of experience. ⚡\
 ⚡ I have experience in creating cloud systems using AWS and Azure. ⚡\
 ⚡ I have dedicated time to learning and using SQL and R. ⚡\
-⚡ Feel free to check out my 'Multinational Retail Data Centralisation', 'Hangman' and 'Orbit Express' repos. ⚡\
+⚡ Feel free to check out my 'Multinational Retail Data Centralisation' and 'Hangman' repos. ⚡\
 ⚡ When i'm not coding or learning I like to practice martial arts, cycle and play the bass guitar. ⚡